RationAI/xopat/src/EVENTS.md

 ### General Events

 #### `loaded` | e: undefined
-Fired when the viewer is ready.
+Fired when the viewer is ready. **Node that `open` event of OpenSeadragon is never fired, since we open tiles manually.**

 #### `export-data` | e: `{setSerializedData: function}`
 Submit your serialized data to the export event.
 The event gives you a callback to use to save the data: ``setSerializedData(myUniqueKey, mySerializedData)``.
 The `myUniqueKey` value should be unique - a good idea is to make use of the plugin id value when creating the value.
-When loaded, you can access the data using `this.getData(myUniqueKey)` invoked on the main plugin object.
+When loaded, you can access the data using `APPLICATION_CONTEXT.getData(myUniqueKey)` invoked on the main plugin object.

 #### `warn-user` | e: `{originType: string, originId: string, code: string, message: string, trace: any}
 User warning: the core UI system shows this as a warning message to the user, non-forcibly (e.g. it is not shown in case